 Experience shows that the payback period for the introduction of a chatbot is six to 12 months.
 We know of cases in which the expenses for customer service can be reduced by up to 60%.

 Currently, there are still two serious deficits.
 Chatbots cannot (yet) help in answering complex questions.
 Usually, a reference is made to FAQs or – if available – to a telephone hotline.
 For customers, this can result in a double effort, although this is certainly not much more annoying than the countless Audiotex platforms.
-More serious from my perception is that chatbots are not yet able to recognize the emotional state of a customer.
+More serious from my perception is that chatbots are not yet able to recognise the emotional state of a customer.
 Although intensive work is being done on this, this remains the biggest challenge.
 The good old telephone call is simply unbeatable, empathic customer service employees cannot be replaced by any chatbot at present.

 Where does the future of AI lie in the area of customer experience?

 Xaver: The earlier you integrate innovative technologies like AI, the better and faster you can learn from the technology in order to use it optimally for the needs of the customers.
 We are certainly still at the beginning of the technology.
 What is certain, however, is that technology is getting better every day and will be able to answer more and more inquiries individually.
 So it is only a question of time.

 I am also convinced that the hybrid approach, in which the human employee and the AI complement each other, will prevail in the coming years.
 With our hybrid agent + AI model, we are already automating customer service processes and saving costs.
 The AI system is constantly learning and supports employees with automated answers and processes.
 This reduces agent workload and balances out fluctuations in customer service quality.